 Often when people are trying to lose weight, they tend to do two things: change their diet and spend hours on the treadmill at the gym.
+This type of approach usually follows a principle known as CICO – where you try to burn more calories than you consume.
 While clean eating is always a good idea, and cardio certainly does a body good, there may be a different sort of weight loss method that can help you torch calories in a minimal amount of time.

 If that sounds good to you, Tabata workouts may just be your thing.

 Tabata Workout Basics